 I had spoken privately with the doctor about my concerns, but there was nothing she could do unless Mum herself raised the issue.

-That began a long, drawn-out process of my trying to convince Mum to talk to the doctor, and the doctor trying to ask questions, but Mum pushed back and always said some variation of:
+That began a long, drawn-out process of me trying to convince Mum to talk to the doctor, and the doctor trying to ask questions, but Mum pushing back and saying some variation of:

 ‘there’s nothing wrong with me.
 I came here to talk about my chest, not my memory, that’s fine,”